hpearson98/battleship-skirmish/README.md

 The player is made aware if their attack and the computer's attack was a hit or a miss.
 This helps the player stay updated with the current situation of the game and makes it easier to follow.
 ### Input Validation
 If thwe player tries to select a coordinate that they have already chosen, is out of bounds or enters an input that is not a number, the player is instructed to enter a number from 0 to 4.
 This allows the player to choose another coordinate with disruoting the flow of the game, improving the user experience.
+## Future Features
+### Display Computer Coordinate Selection
+I want to display the computer coordinate selection (e.g "The Computer attacked (2, 3)"), as this will give more feedback to the user and make the game clearer, improving their experience.
+### Custom Board Size and Amount of Ships Assigned